Warner Bros. Pictures Animation: Upcoming releases

-In August 2018, the studio began development on a live-action/animated hybrid film based on Looney Tunes and Merrie Melodies character Wile E. Coyote, titled Coyote vs. Acme.
-The project was directed by Dave Green from a script by Samy Burch, with Chris DeFaria and James Gunn acting as producers.
-Initially, the film was scheduled for July 21, 2023, a date it would later lose to Greta Gerwig's Barbie.
-In November 2023, parent company Warner Bros.
-Discovery announced that the project would not be released despite its completion, with the studio preferring to take a tax write-off instead.
-Following extensive backlash from the public and the industry, Green and his collaborators were allowed to shop the film to potential distributors, with Netflix, Amazon MGM Studios, Paramount Pictures and Apple Studios taking interest on the project.
-After several unsuccessful negotiations, the film remained in limbo.
-In March 2025, Ketchup Entertainment acquired worldwide rights to the film, with a 2026 release window.
-That July, during San Diego Comic-Con, the film was announced to be scheduled for worldwide release on August 28, 2026.

 In January 2018, the studio began a strategic partnership with Dr. Seuss Enterprises to produce musical films based on Seuss' work.
 The first film under this collaboration is an adaptation of The Cat in the Hat, written and directed by Alessandro Carloni and Erica Rivinoja and starring Bill Hader as the titular character.
 It is scheduled to release on November 6, 2026.
 A spin-off based on the characters Thing One and Thing Two is also in development.

+Daffy Season, a short film featuring Looney Tunes and Merrie Melodies characters Daffy Duck and Elmer Fudd, will be attached to screenings of The Cat in the Hat.
+Todd Wilderman and Hamish Grieve directed the project, which saw its world premiere during the studio's presentation at the 2026 Annecy International Animation Film Festival.
+It was first teased as a "super-secret project" of high priority within WBPA.

 In June 2023, following the studio's rebranding to WBPA, a first-look deal with independent British studio Locksmith Animation was announced.
 The first film under this partnership is a musical-comedy titled Bad Fairies, directed by Megan Nicole Dong from a script by Deborah Frances-White.
 The film is scheduled to release on May 21, 2027.

-A Christmas film titled Margie Claus is scheduled to be released on November 5, 2027, with Melissa McCarthy to star and produce (under her On the Day Productions company) alongside Ben Falcone and Pilar Flynn.
+A Christmas film titled Margie Claus is scheduled to be released on November 12, 2027, with Melissa McCarthy to star and produce (under her On the Day Productions company) alongside Ben Falcone and Pilar Flynn.
 Falcone also co-wrote the script with Damon Jones.
 The project was previously set up as a live-action feature at New Line Cinema.